Semantic alalysis

 Click "New analysis" in the top right corner to start the process.
 The previous results are on the same page; you can always get back to them if needed.

-Add your OpenAI key if you have one in Settings, or use the default one.
+Add your OpenAI key in Settings if you have one, or use the default key.

 Then, add the prompt.
-You can use one of the saved prompts or add your own one, but be consistent and transparent in your task.
-Remember that the concept of this tool is distinguishing messages into groups.
-So, your prompt must include categories for grouping messages and explanations (ideally, with some examples) about they mean.
+You can use one of the saved prompts or create your own, but be consistent and transparent in your task.
+Remember, the purpose of this tool is to group messages into categories.
+So, your prompt must include the categories for grouping messages and explanations (ideally with examples) of what they mean.

-Then, you need to add messages for analysis.
-If you want to analyse all messages for the period, select "Choose a period," and all messages sent to chat during the chosen time will be analysed.
-If you need to analyse and categorise specific messages, you can upload your own CSV file, but follow the instructions of the admin panel regarding how to form this file.
+Next, you need to add the messages for analysis.
+If you want to analyze all messages for a specific period, select "Choose a period," and all messages sent to the chat during that time will be analyzed.
+If you want to analyze and categorize specific messages, you can upload your own CSV file, but make sure to follow the admin panel's instructions on how to format this file.

-Then click Start.
-You can download the table with the results when the analysis is ready.
-Except this, you will find the most popular words used by your users on the same page.
+Then, click Start.
+Once the analysis is complete, you can download the table with the results.
+Additionally, you will find a list of the most frequently used words by your users on the same page.